delboy1978uk/lamp/README.md

 ```
 bin/run composer install
 ```
-To restart any service, call the following:
+To restart any service (services are defined in the `docker-compose.yml`), call the following:
 ```
 bin/restart [service]
 ```
-If you change the docker config (see belw), you can quickly rebuild using this:
+If you change the docker config (see below), you can quickly rebuild using this:
 ```
 bin/rebuild
 ```